BAFTAs 2022: host Rebel Wilson gives middle finger to Vladimir Putin

 “We’re hugely grateful to the journalists covering Ukraine, many of whom are BAFTA members.
 Our thoughts are with the people of Ukraine as well as those affected by other conflicts around the world.”

-After Wilson discussed how Emilia Jones’ musical performance on the show would be aided by a pair of sign language interpreters, she then said: “And this is the gesture for Putin,” before raising her middle finger.
+After Wilson discussed how Emilia Jones’ musical performance on the show would be aided by a pair of sign language interpreters, she then said: “And in all sign languages, this is the gesture for Putin,” before raising her middle finger, which was blurred out by the BBC.

 Leading the nominees for the 2022 BAFTAs is Denis Villeneuve’s Dune with a huge 11 nominations, while Licorice Pizza and No Time To Die are also up for multiple gongs.